Technologicat/unpythonic/README.md

 ### Wait, no monads?

-See PyMonad or OSlash, or this silly hack.
+Already done elsewhere.
+See PyMonad or OSlash, or if you want to roll your own, [this silly hack](https://github.com/Technologicat/python-3-scicomp-intro/blob/master/examples/monads.py).

 ### License